 Skill-trainer for eating with chopsticks.

-This trainer lets you learn to use chopsticks to look confident and feel like a pro, even if it’s your very first time in an Oriental restaurant!
+This trainer lets you learn to use chopsticks to look confident and feel like a pro, even if it’s your very first time in an Asian restaurant!

 The skill-trainer assures a correct position for your fingers when holding the sticks.
-It allows you to learn how to use traditional Oriental chopsticks quickly and effectively.
+It allows you to learn how to use traditional Asian chopsticks quickly and effectively.

 This trainer also develops manual dexterity and will be useful for those suffering from ICP (infantile cerebral paralysis) or recovering from a stroke.